dxc-technology/online-devops-dojo/CONTRIBUTING.md

 ## Katacoda Setup

-katacoda.com is lab environment used by Yellow Belt that allows students to have dedicated environments for their class right in the browser.
+katacoda.com is lab environment used by Online DevOps Dojo that allows students to have dedicated environments for their class right in the browser.

 1. Sign up for new account on https://katacoda.com